linkedin/photon-ml/photon-avro-schemas/README.md

 # photon / photon-avro-schemas

-- This module contains only Avro schemas that are used in photon-ml, mostly when dealing with input data.
+- This module contains Avro schemas that are used by photon-ml when dealing with input/output.